 Online MBAs in sports management offer convenient, flexible options for students earning graduate degrees in the discipline.
 Traditional MBAs take roughly two years to complete.
-Students pursuing accelerated online sports management degrees can complete their programs in as few as 18 months.
+Accelerated MBA programs offer students the opportunity to complete their studies in sports management in as few as 18 months.

 Part-time students benefit from online coursework, as well.
 Working professionals and learners with busy schedules can take courses on a timeline that meets their needs and goals, earning their MBAs in sports management over several years.